 It would seem that a Gemara in Bava Basra provides evidence supporting the Mabit’s argument.
 The Gemara discusses various sins in which people stumble.
 It tells us that a minority of people stumble in arayos (forbidden relationships), a majority stumble in gezel , and everyone stumbles in avak lashon hara.
 Forbidden relationships generally fall in the area of bein adam leMakom , whereas stealing and lashon hara both clearly fall within the realm of bein adam lechaveiro.
 Thus, the Gemara is telling us that people are more prone to sin in certain Mitzvos that pertain to bein adam lechaveiro.

 The question remains, what is the reason (or reasons) as to why people are more prone to stumbling in bein adam lechaveiro.
 It is possible to suggest the following: The Vilna Gaon zt”l writes that every Mitzvo stems from a particular good character trait (midda), and every aveiro stems from a bad trait.
 Nonetheless, it seems that it is possible for a person to have certain bad middos and yet observe many Mitzvos.
 For example, a person who has a tendency to lose his temper, will not necessarily be hindered by this bad trait, in his observance of Shabbos, kashrus, and many other Mitzvos in the realm of bein adam LeMakom.
 However, he will be tremendously hindered in the area of bein adam lechaveiro.
 Every time he raises his voice in an inappropriate fashion, he will very likely transgress the prohibition of onaas devarim (hurtful words) and if he shouts at someone in front of others, he will transgress the extremely serious sin of embarrassing someone in public.
-Similarly, a person who has an ayin ra (ie. He looks at the bad in people), will still be able to pray three times a day, and learn Torah, however he will very likely stumble in lashon hara and judging others favorably.
+Similarly, a person who has an ayin ra (he focuses on the bad in people), will still be able to pray three times a day, and learn Torah, however he will very likely stumble in lashon hara and judging others favorably.

 There are obviously certain middos, which also make it very difficult to observe Mitzvos in bein adam Makom, such as laziness.
 However, it is important to note, that such traits will also greatly harm one’s observance of bein adam lechaveiro related Mitzvos.
 For example, a lazy person will not be willing to help his/her spouse in the work that needs to be done around the home, causing problems in the relationship.
 Even the trait of taiva (lust) can be the cause of great failings in bein adam lechaveiro.
 For example, a person who is overly attached to his/her food, will very likely react in an inappropriate fashion to his/her spouse if they serve food that he does not appreciate, again resulting in a transgression of onaas devarim.

 The obvious lesson to derive from the Mabit is that extra effort is required in bein adam lechaveiro.
-Moreover based on the explanation that the root cause of the failing in this area is bad middos, it is essential to work on the traits such as anger, jealousy, and ayin ra.
+Moreover based on the explanation that the root cause of the failing in this area is bad middos, it is essential to work on traits such as anger, jealousy, and ayin ra.
 Indeed, the Maharsha points out that when the Gemara said that everyone stumbles in avak lashon hara, it was only referring to people who do not make an effort to improve in this area.
 However, one who makes an effort to improve his speech by learning the laws relating to it and improving his traits, is not destined to speak avak lashon hara.
-This surely applies to all the Mitzvos bein adam lechaveiro; if one makes a strong and consistent effort to improve then he will overcome the yester hara’s attempts to make his stumble.
+This surely applies to all the Mitzvos bein adam lechaveiro; if one makes a strong and consistent effort to improve then he will overcome the yetser hara’s attempts to make his stumble.